bacardi55/gtl/README.md

 # Optional: Highlight when text is found in content.
 # Separate values by a coma, eg:
 # highlights = "@bacardi55, @bacardi, anything"
+# Maximum number of entries showed in cli mode.
+If --limit is used, it will overide this setting.
+cli_limit = 10
 ```

 By default, gtl will look for ~/.config/gtl/gtl.toml .
 It will create it if needed.